zararah/zararah.net/_posts/2015/2015-07-21-the-dangerous-internet.md

 <blockquote>"Outsiders, radicals and pariahs are often the first to find and use technology in shrewd ways, and the rest of us have much to learn from them"</blockquote>

 puts those who use the dark net for abuse and for harm in the same category as those who have legitimately used the space creatively.
-The lack of caveats or nuance in lauding the activities of those mentioned in the book seems to celebrate the use of the dark net for abusive or harmful behaviour, rather than separating between those who are engaging in criminal activities online, from those who are using the space in an appropriate way.
+The lack of caveats or nuance in lauding the activities of those mentioned in the book seems to celebrate the use of the dark net for abusive and harmful behaviour, rather than separating between those who are engaging in criminal activities online, from those who are using the space in an appropriate way.

-While the book touches upon many fascinating corners of the online space, his lack of nuance and understanding of the real and legitimate harms that can come from the behaviours he describes, leaves me craving another, more critical perspective of the dark net in order to really understand the topic.
+While the book touches upon many fascinating and far-reaching corners of the virtual space, his lack of nuance and understanding of the real and legitimate harms that can come from the behaviours he describes, leaves me craving another, more critical perspective of the dark net in order to really understand the topic.

 He has the privilege to narrate, uncritically, the activities he observes online, but for the majority of other internet users, the internet is a very different online space.
 The Internet does not need to be a dangerous space, but for now, very real dangers do happen online.
 Recognition and active acknowledgement of that is, in my opinion, sorely missing here.